-Sourdough discard waffles, like regular waffles but even better!
+Sourdough discard waffles are like regular waffles but even better!
 A light and fluffy texture with a crispy exterior and a hint of that sourdough taste.
 The best part?
 They don't need to ferment overnight!
 Just mix it up and pour the batter on a hot waffle iron, and breakfast is done.

 If you have some excess sourdough starter sitting around, give these sourdough starter waffles a go.